RichMorin/Seeed-WiKi/README.md

 LICENSE
 -------
-Copyright (c) 2008-2016 Seeed Development Limited (www.seeedstudio.com / www.seeed.cc)
+Copyright (c) 2008-2017 Seeed Development Limited (www.seeedstudio.com / www.seeed.cc)

 ### Documents and Images
 <img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />
 This work (product documents and associated images) are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>. <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"> </a>

 ### Third-party content
-The resources provided with the product documents also contains datasheets, software examples and other content copyrighted by 3rd party authors and companies.
+The resources provided with the product documents also contains datasheets, software examples, and other content copyrighted by 3rd party authors and companies.
 All such items are copyright of respective owners.
-The use of such items are governed by their respective licenses.
+The use of such items is governed by their respective licenses.

 All trademarks are the property of their respective owners.